GIScience/ohsome-py/README.md

 #### VCR

 ohsome-py records responses using [VCR](https://vcrpy.readthedocs.io/en/latest/) via [pytest-recording](https://github.com/kiwicom/pytest-recording) to prevent unnecessary network traffic and computing during testing.
 If you implement a test or change an existing one, make sure to update the recorded cassettes.
+In addition, you should delete all cassettes after a certain time (e.g. every 6m or on each new ohsome release) and re-record them.
+To do that run

 `poetry run pytest --record-mode=all`